Erreur32/nginx-proxy-manager-Bash-API/README.md

-   --search-host hostname          Search for a proxy host by domain name --enable-host id                Enable a proxy host by ID --disable-host id               Disable a proxy host by ID --generate-cert domain email    Generate a Let's Encrypt certificate for the given domain and email --ssl-host-enable id            Enable SSL, HTTP/2, and HSTS for a proxy host (need --generate-cert first) --ssl-host-disable id           Disable SSL, HTTP/2, and HSTS for a proxy host --help                          Display this help
+   --search-host hostname          Search for a proxy host by domain name --enable-host id                Enable a proxy host by ID --disable-host id               Disable a proxy host by ID --ssl-host-enable id            Enable SSL, HTTP/2, and HSTS for a proxy host (will generate let's encrypt certif auto) --ssl-host-disable id           Disable SSL, HTTP/2, and HSTS for a proxy host --help                          Display this help